 Individual account balances are maintained for each participant.
 Each participant's account is credited with the participant's contribution and allocations of the Company's contributions and Plan earnings and charged with an allocation of administrative expenses.
 Allocations are based on participant earnings or account balances, as defined.
 Forfeited balances of terminated participants' nonvested accounts are used to reduce future Company contributions.
-As of December 31, 2015 and 2014, forfeitures of \$1,862 and \$26,408, respectively, were available.
+As of December 31, 2015 and 2014, forfeitures were negligible.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.
-Participants have a fully vested interest in all contributions made by them and in the Plan's earnings/losses on those contributions at all times.